pulserver/pulserverlib/docs/explanations/mechanical_resonance_safety.md

 This per-axis check ensures that a resonance driven by one gradient channel is caught even if the other channels are quiet at that frequency.

+## Rotation invariance

+The analysis is invariant to both per-block rotation events and global FOV rotation (oblique prescriptions).
+These operations redistribute gradient amplitude among the Gx, Gy, and Gz axes but do not change the total energy at any frequency.
+Because:

+- Forbidden bands carry no axis tag — each band is defined solely by
+  $(f_\text{lo}, f_\text{hi}, A_\text{limit})$.
+- Every axis is checked against every band: the violation loop iterates over all three axes for each (candidate, band) pair.
+- Event extraction, spectral evaluation, $G_\text{eff}$, and the tier checks use identical logic and thresholds for all axes.

+energy cannot migrate to an unchecked axis.
+A candidate that violates a band on any single axis is flagged regardless of which physical gradient channel carries it.

 ## Per-subsequence processing

 A sequence collection may contain multiple subsequences (e.g. a localiser